carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 """"""""""

-The return value of ``gc.relocate`` is the potentially relocated value of the pointer specified by it's arguments.
+The return value of ``gc.relocate`` is the potentially relocated value of the pointer specified by its arguments.
 It is unspecified how the value of the returned pointer relates to the argument to the ``gc.statepoint`` other than that a) it points to the same source language object with the same offset, and b) the 'based-on'